nikhilsath/crossbook/README.md

 * **Templating & Macros:** Jinja2 templates in `templates/` include the core pages (`base.html`, `index.html`, `list_view.html`, `detail_view.html`, `new_record.html`, `dashboard.html`) plus admin and import views.
 Partial templates like `modals/edit_fields_modal.html` and `modals/bulk_edit_modal.html` are used for modals.
 Reusable macros live in `templates/macros/fields.html` and `filter_controls.html`.

 * **Logging & Monitoring:** Logging is configured via `logging_setup.py` and values stored in the database.
 Both Flask and root handlers are cleared, then a rotating or timed file handler is attached.
 Only error-level messages appear in the console.
 Werkzeug request logs are disabled.
 Logs capture errors and user actions.
 See the section below for configuration details.
 * **Utility Helpers:** Helper modules in `utils/` include field type registration, HTML sanitization and the CSV import validator.
-The registry centralizes layout defaults and the Jinja macro used for each field type.
+Built-in field types are registered in `utils.validation.register_type`, and the registry keeps the validator function, default size, macro name and other metadata for each type.

 * **Data Directory:** Runtime files under `data/`: `crossbook.db` (primary database) and `huey.db` (task queue store).
 The `db_path` entry in the `config` table can point the application at a different database file.